Customer Satisfaction and Product Safety

 As a specific measure of the cross-deploying efforts, the Group conducts Production Capability Assessments at production sites, including sites outside Japan.
 Members of each site serve as assessors in this effort to perform mutual cross-assessments of businesses.
 Assessments are designed to visualize issues at each site by quantifying different aspects, such as the 5S's (Sort, Straighten, Shine, Standardize, and Sustain), visualization, elimination of inefficiencies, and factory management.
 The 5S's and visualization are intended to encourage proactive improvements on the production floor by presenting ideals as guidelines.
 Additionally, good practices are cross-deployed by sharing assessment results and examples of initiatives from each site on the company intranet.

-From fiscal 2019, measures were taken to further prevent quality fraud by making improvements based on the guidelines established by the department in charge of quality assurance.
+From fiscal 2019, measures were taken to further prevent quality fraud by making improvements based on the guidelines.
 Horizontal deployment of good practices was also promoted.

 Initiative for the Development of Quiet Products